MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_sc.md

 ---
 Demo:
-    title: 'Explore the Microsoft 365 security center'
+    title: 'Microsoft 365 security center'
     module: 'Module 3 Lesson 4: Describe the capabilities of Microsoft security solutions: Describe security management capabilities of Microsoft 365'
 ---

-# Demo: Explore the Microsoft 365 security senter
+# Demo: Microsoft 365 security center

-## Demo scenario
+### Demo scenario
-In this demo you will explore the Microsoft 365 Security center by walking through the content displayed on the landing page, you will explore the options on the navigation panel which provides quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution, Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
-Lastly you will also explore how Microsoft Secure Score can help an organization improve its security posture.
+In this demo you will show the Microsoft 365 Security center by walking through the content displayed on the landing page.
+You will also walk through the options on the navigation panel which provide quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution: Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
+Lastly you will also show how Microsoft Secure Score can help an organization improve its security posture.

-## Instructions

 #### Demo Part 1:  Explore the Microsoft 365 security center landing page.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.

-1. Sign in with your admin credentials.
+You should already be signed in as the admin.
+If not, sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.
-This takes you to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.